Loading...

 Course Description

 An excellent eye care professional (ECP) has knowledge of the anatomy of the human eye and shares this knowledge with patients.
-The course lays a strong foundation by presenting a detailed overview of transparent and non‐transparent structures, the refractive states of the eye, and other ocular functions.
-Building upon that foundation is the advanced discussion of anatomical features that can enhance or contraindicate the use of soft contact lenses, and how to adjust for these anatomical features.
+The course lays a strong foundation by presenting a detailed overview of transparent and non‐transparent structures, the refractive states of the eye, and other ocular functions that interact with or can be affected by contact lenses.
+Advanced information is presented regarding anatomical features that work well with or contraindicate the use of soft contact lenses.
+Suggestions of how to adjust for these anatomical features are given.

 Course Objectives

-• Identify facial structures that benefit or contraindicate soft contact lens use
+• Assess the facial structures that benefit or contraindicate soft contact lens use

 • Identify certain dysmorphologic conditions that affect soft contact lens wear